 Designed for seasoned professionals, this ATS-friendly template offers clear headings and a straightforward layout, ensuring readability and organization.
 Just skip the street address and don’t focus too much on your education (when you have relevant experience).

-This project management resume template stands out with a pop of red (or an optional blue or green), adding some personality.
-If you’re switching careers or don’t have much experience, start with an objective and education.
-If you’ve got experience, lead with a summary and dive into your work history next — recruiters will appreciate the easy-to-scan layout.
+This project management resume stands out with a pop of red (or an optional blue or green), adding some personality.
+If you’re switching careers or don’t have much experience, start with an objective and your education.
+If you have experience, lead with a summary and dive into your work history next — recruiters will appreciate the easy-to-scan layout.

 Professional resume template

 This straightforward template is perfect for legal professionals, with a focus on experience and qualifications.
 Its clear, no-nonsense layout makes it easy for hiring managers to spot key details.
-Remember to use bullet points for your accomplishments.
+Remember to use bullet points in your experience section.

 Playful resume template